Category: State Park

 Best of all…we got to meet up with one of my friends!
 Hey Anne Marie!!
 One of the things I like the most about our nomadic lifestyle is that I get to go visit friends!

 I think that’s it!
-We fit quite a bit into two weeks!
+We fit quite a bit into the two weeks we had in this area!

 See y’all down the road!